In the Hamptons, a multimillion dollar house is a teardown

 Builders of these spec houses “tear down a relatively nice house — that in some parts of the country is a beautiful house — to build their masterpiece house,” said Cody Vichinsky, co-founder of Bespoke Real Estate, an agency based in Water Mill that deals exclusively in $10 million-plus properties.

 Some multimillion-dollar homes constructed as recently as 2006 face the wrecking ball.
-“Waterfront or oceanfront or Triple-A big plots of land — people pay premiums to have a select piece of dirt,” Vichinsky said, “because it is the canvas for their vision.”
+“Waterfront or oceanfront or Triple A big plots of land — people pay premiums to have a select piece of dirt,” Vichinsky said, “because it is the canvas for their vision.”

 Even homes built by “noted architects” in the 1970s, ’80s and ’90s, he said, are being bulldozed.